Powerful quake hits Indonesia's Lombok, 10 killed, houses damaged

 The European-Mediterranean Seismological Centre (EMSC), the European quake agency, put the magnitude at 6.5.

 The earthquake was on land and did not trigger any waves or tsunami.
+Lombok is the next island east of Bali.

 Quakes are common in Indonesia, which is located on the seismically active “Ring of Fire” that surrounds the shores of the Pacific Ocean.

-Reporting by Sandra Maler in Washington and Fransiska Nangoy in Jakarta; Additional reporting by Alison Bevege in SYDNEY; MEditing by Richard Chang, Sandra Maler and Michael Perry
+Reporting by Latief Apriaman in SEMBALUN, Fransiska Nangoy and Agustinus Da Costa in JAKARTA, Alison Bevege in SYDNEY; Editing by Michael Perry